 I am not talking about using the RE: technique that is often used by spammers.
 Instead, try writing a subject line without caps or punctuation, just like a friend or colleague would write to you.

 For example: “interesting?” or “look at that, you’ll love it”.

 This is a very simple trick and can appear unprofessional at first glance, but this tip really works, – newsletters get opened more likely.
 If you add a touch of humor in your newsletter’s content and refer to your little trick, you might be forgiven!

 12. Don’t Be An Annoying Seller

-Of course you want to sell – that’s the whole purpose of your email.
+Of course you want to sell – that’s the whole purpose of your email marketing campaign.
 But sending emails with lots of marketing and discount terms will make your recipients feel pushed.

 You should gently direct them to your email’s content and explain them how your offer can be advantageous to them.

 Like this, avoiding spam words will be even easier!

 The current trend on the internet is the numbered list: “The 10 reasons to…”, “25 tips to improve…”, etc.